Neutral wires are an essential component of electrical circuits, acting as the return path for electrical current to flow back to the source.

 To prevent neutral wire melting caused by poor quality or damaged wiring, it is important to use high-quality wiring that is rated for the intended use and installed correctly.

-It is also important to regularly inspect wiring for signs of wear or damage and replace as necessary.
+It is also important to regularly inspect the wiring for signs of wear or damage and replace as necessary.

 Read my comprehensive article wire insulation damage causes, effects and solutions.